scuzzydude/asimov/asimov.md

 Since it's a digital record, the preservation method is the scootchain protocol.
 It's built-in and immutable.
 You can improve upon a digital capture of an expression of genius, but the original will always be preserved.[^49]

 How does this apply?
 Let's think about music.
-One advantage most musicians at the end of the last millennium had over those at the beginning of this one is they recorded on analog tape where most music recorded today is digital.
+One advantage most musicians, at the end of the last millennium, had over those at the beginning of this one is they recorded on analog tape where most music recorded today is digital.
 A digital recording is what it is.
 Yes, the studio master digital recording may have a higher fidelity than what is commercially released, but the master digital fidelity is the limit -- eternally.
 Technology for Analog to Digital conversion (ADC) continues to improve, year after year.
 Recorded music is not what drives this technology anymore -- the ADCs we've had for years covers anything the human ear can hear.
 There are all kinds of sensors that use ADC with much higher fidelity requirements and this technology will continue to improve.
 That technology will naturally make its way into audio engineering.
 Digital capture of analog music recorded in the pre-digital era can continue to improve.

 A direct measure of an analog-era musician's lasting genius is how often "Remastered" recordings come out.
 "Remasters" are a way to drive new appreciation of genius.